 - Receive member concerns regarding workplace safety.

-- Investigate and follow up on members concerns raised.
+- Investigate and follow-up on members' concerns.

-- Develop and maintain local communication channels regarding OH&S.
+- Develop and maintain Local communication channels regarding OH&S.

-- Provide OH&C report during local meetings.
+- Provide OH&C reports during Local meetings.

 - Promote awareness of workplace safety and well-being.